arupdeb/data-structures/Tasks/tasks.md

 4. Add fucntions to contruct a tree from pre-order, in-order and post-order traversal from an array of interface

 5. Binary search tree
-6. Traversal without a stacka and recursion
+6. Traversal without a stacks and recursion